rossta/rossta.github.com/source/blog/2016-03-02-a-ruby-antihero-thread-pool.html.md

 This is now the whole point of our `ThreadPool`, to limit the number of threads in use.
-To implement this behavior, instead of executing the scheduled job in a new thread, we'll add them to a `Queue` instead.
-We'll separately create a limited number of threads whose responsibility will be to pop new "jobs" of the queue and execute them when available.
+To implement this behavior, instead of executing the scheduled job in a new thread, we'll add them to a `Queue`.
+We'll separately create a limited number of threads whose responsibility will be to pop new "jobs" off the queue and execute them when available.

-The beauty of `Queue` is that it is implemented to be thread-safe.
-It is a resource that multiple threads in the thread pool will need to access; because it is thread-safe we can do so without corrupting its contents.
+The beauty of `Queue` is that it is thread-safe; multiple threads in the thread pool an access this resource without corrupting its contents.

 Here's the revised implementation: